Step 1: Report a Flood

 - If it's safe to do so, isolate all electrical circuits by turning off the supply at the circuit board or fuse box.

-- Contact your insurance company to report the damage and make a claim (keep receipts of emergency expenses.)
+- Contact your insurance provider to report the damage and make a claim (keep receipts of emergency expenses).
+Any claims for loss or damage must be directed to your insurance provider.

 - If it's safe to do so, take photos of the flooded area – these could support your insurance claim and help us to determine why the flooding has happened and whether you’re entitled to a payment under our Guaranteed Standards of Service.